Data Management plans

 Increasingly, research funders expect those applying for funds to set out a detailed research data management plan.
 This plan requires you to think about and articulate how the research data – be it qualitative, quantitative or a mix of the two – which you generate are going to be managed throughout the research cycle.
 You will also need to think about how these data will be preserved and shared after your particular project concludes.

-The College’s Information Management team offers support in the development of an appropriate data management strategy, and is available to offer advice on any aspect of research data.
+The College’s Research Data Management team offers support in the development of an appropriate data management strategy, and is available to offer advice on any aspect of research data.
+We can be contacted by email at firstname.lastname@example.org.
+Visit our web pages for advice and assistance on how to create a data management plan and information about funder policies on managing and sharing data.

 Since 19 April 2011, those applying to the Economic & Social Research Council (ESRC) who will generate research data as part of their project are responsible for preparing and submitting data management and sharing plans as part of the Je-S application.
 For what is expected to be included, see the ESRC's Research Data Policy.
 The ESRC also requires its award holders to offer any data resulting from an award to the UK Data Archive via the Economic and Social Data Service (ESDS), which offers detailed guidance on the development of an appropriate data management plan as part of your research grant proposal.